 To identify the changes which are likely to be the most impactful, we ask industry operators and other stakeholders to review the strong changes and select priorities – those which represent a high impact for industry from their perspective.
 These priority changes are then placed under consideration for deep review.

 The latest version of the seafood industry issue map is dated January 2019.
 For more information, contact Dr Angus Garrett.

 Priority issues in review

-Our deep reviews (listed on the right) take an in-depth look at priority issues.
-We investigate the key drivers of an issue – including longer-term economic developments, trade developments, population developments, increased scrutiny, regulatory developments, and media influence.
+Our deep reviews (listed on the right) take an in-depth look at priority changes.
+We investigate the key drivers of a change – including longer-term economic developments, trade developments, population developments, increased scrutiny, regulatory developments, and media influence.
 From this, we can identify the major industry impacts arising from it, taking into account the wider protein context, and suggest how industry can respond.

 Note: These outputs combine data, opinions and conjecture and are position papers at time of publication.
 It is important to bear in mind that evidence today might suggest trends that turn out differently over the longer term.